Pages

 National Certificate in English Part 1

-My training period lasted for 3 years of which one year was counted as an internship period.
-However, at the end of the two-year internal training, an examination is held by the Department of Examinations to award the Govt.
-Trained Teachers’ Certificate.
-I passed the Training College final Examination which was conducted in November 1987.
-The examination consisted of nine subjects Principles of Education, Educational Psychology, Health & Physical Education, English Language, English Literature, Structure & Applied Linguistics, English Methodology, Teaching Practice, and Internship Assessment.
-Of the nine subjects, I received six credit passes and three general passes.
+My teacher training programme extended over three years, including a year of supervised internship.
+At the conclusion of the two-year residential component, I sat the Government Trained Teachers' Certificate Examination conducted by the Department of Examinations in November 1987.
+The examination covered nine areas: Principles of Education, Educational Psychology, Health and Physical Education, English Language, English Literature, Structure and Applied Linguistics, English Methodology, Teaching Practice, and Internship Assessment.
+I completed the programme successfully, obtaining six Credit passes and three General passes.

 My trained teacher certificate was issued by the Department of Examinations in Sri Lanka in 1991